Tnail1994/StoryGameApi/docs/documentation.md

 - Added the http provider to the app config
 - created a story service that calls the create new story api from the backend
 - The Create New Story UI component is created as a form and can only be submitted if all the required fields have been filled in correctly.

+### Story #2: As a player, I want to see all ongoing and completed stories
+This task is quick and easy to complete as only the stories are queried and can be displayed as list buttons.

+- Fill story list component
+- Extend story service to get all stories with completed query param
+- Navigate to story details component